Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: EIKONALIZATION OF GLAUBER GLUONS

-where only the piece relevant to the soft factorization is shown explicitly. $\lambda$ and $g$ denote the triple-scalar coupling and the gluon-scalar coupling, respectively \footnote{In Refs.~\cite{CQ07,CQ06}, the gluon-scalar coupling associated with the hadrons $H_1$ and $H_3$, and the gluon-scalar coupling associated with $H_2$ and $H_4$ are differentiated for the purpose of tracing the residual soft divergence.
+where only the relevant piece of Feynman rules is shown explicitly.
+The constants $\lambda$ and $g$ denote the triple-scalar coupling and the gluon-scalar coupling, respectively \footnote{In Refs.~\cite{CQ07,CQ06}, the gluon-scalar coupling associated with the hadrons $H_1$ and $H_3$, and the gluon-scalar coupling associated with $H_2$ and $H_4$ are differentiated in order to trace the Glauber divergence.
 This differentiation is in fact not necessary.
-In real cases, such as QCD, there is only one gluon-fermion coupling constant.}.
+In real theories, such as QCD, there is only one coupling constant.}, and the small masses $m_q$ and $m_g$ serve as the infrared regulators.
 The transverse loop momentum $l_T$ in the numerator, being smaller than other terms, has been dropped \cite{NL2,LM08}.
-The Glauber region involved in $T_{L}^{(1)}$ is defined by $l^\mu=(l^+,l^-,{\bf l}_T)\sim(0,\Lambda^2/E,\Lambda)$ with the center-of-mass energy $E$ and the small hadronic scale $\Lambda\sim k_{1T}$.
 Because of $l^2=-l_T^2$, the diagrams with real gluon emissions were not included in Fig.~\ref{fig1} \cite{CQ06}.
+We then consider the two poles in the $l^-$ complex plane for Eq.~(\ref{itab}),